cathyfu1215/huskyJobHuntTracker/README.md

 #### CS5520 2024 Summer , Group 2
 #### Team members: Jieling Gong, Cong Fu

+# Iteration 1:

+### current state of our product:

+### members contributions:
+#### Cong:
+- whole skeleton of the app(screens and components)
+- navigation (Stack and Tab)
+- modified some styling of AddAJobApplication, added the preferenceScore selection
+- created and implemented the EditJobApplication and JobApplicationDetail component

+#### Jieling:
+- the whole CRUD of JobApplicationRecords
+- implemented the firebase set up and helper files
+- implemented most of AddAJobApplication screen
+- implemeneted the JobApplicationRecords screen

-### Data Model:
+### Data Model in Iteration 1:

 Collections and subcollections:
-- users
+- users (contains document 'user')
-- jobApplicationRecords
+- jobApplicationRecords (contains document 'jobApplicationRecord')
-- notes
+- notes (contains document 'note')
-- todos
+- todos (contains document 'todo')

 Documents:
 - user